FayeKs/Faye-s-Desktop-Portfolio/README.md

 * Modal Windows & Popups: Interactive windows that pop up when clicked.
 * Draggable Windows: Move around windows on the desktop environment.
-* About Me Section: A personal introduction and details about the creator.
+* About Me Section: A personal introduction and details Faye.
-* Projects Folder: Displays your key projects and showcases.
+* Projects Folder: Displays Faye's projects and showcases.
 * Tic-Tac-Toe Game: A classic game embedded within the desktop.
 * Taskbars: Mimics a typical desktop environment with a taskbar.
 * Current Time: Real-time clock on the desktop.